Bees are awesome creatures and beekeeping an experience to have.

 The importance of bees and beekeeping

 Honey is one very important product we get from bees and beekeeping.
 Besides being a sweetener has some health benefits.
-It contains flavonoids and antioxidants which may help reduce the risk of cancer and heart diseases.
+It has flavonoids and antioxidants which may help reduce the risk of cancer and heart diseases.
 It is also antibacterial and antifungal and is widely known to soothe a sore throat.
-Moreover, it helps to boost memory and also used to treat wounds and dandruff.
+Moreover, it helps to boost memory and used to treat wounds and dandruff.

 Bees are very essential to food production as they help pollination.
 They are very good pollinators and so are used effectively in agroforestry and other agricultural cropping systems.